 Measure the height of your toilet seat prior to admission so your physiotherapist at St Vincent's Private Community Hospital Griffith can assess whether you require equipment to make your toilet seat higher for your safety.
 You may need an 'over-toilet aid' to assist you getting on and off the toilet after your operation.
-This will only be required if your surgeon advises that hip precautions are required after your surgery.
-The hip precautions are not required for all hip replacement surgery patients.
-We have outlined these precautions the 'Hip Precautions' section of this information guide.

-Many patients are able to have a shower standing up after hip replacement surgery.
+Many patients are able to have a shower standing up after knee replacement surgery.
 A 'shower chair' or 'shower stool' can also be used if it is required.
 A member of our Physiotherapy team at St Vincent's Private Community Hospital Griffith can advise you on suitable options if your shower is over your bath.